/

 Related: Doug Ford says he’s not bothered by abysmal approval ratings

-Still, it seems like a ludicrous choice for a premier who told students that “money doesn’t grow on trees” then purchased a $28.9-million private jet with taxpayer funds, to now leave the office until October, while insisting the province’s government employees stop working remotely.
+Still, it seems like a ludicrous choice for the premier—who told students that “money doesn’t grow on trees,” then purchased a $28.9-million private jet with taxpayer funds—to now leave the office until October, while insisting that the province’s government employees stop working remotely.

 Advertisement

 “The premier can spend the summer at his cottage.
-We’ll spend that time fighting for a more affordable Ontario,” provincial NDP leader Marit Stiles said in a statement.
+We’ll spend that time fighting for a more affordable Ontario,” said provincial NDP leader Marit Stiles.

 Interim Liberal leader John Fraser provided a similar comment, saying of the 21-week recess, “It’s wrong, and the government’s just getting in the habit of doing this.
 They don’t want to be here.
 They don’t want the scrutiny.”